+Draft 11/15/2022

-PERSONNEL BB03.6
+PERSONNEL AV03.6

 Volunteers

 Definition

 Volunteers are persons who do not receive compensation for assisting in school or District programs.
 Volunteers are encouraged to use their time and effort to support school and District programs.
 The Superintendent shall develop procedures that encourage volunteers to assist in school and/or District programs and to facilitate effective communication with persons who volunteer.